Liquid Staking Token Accounting: Rebasing vs Value-Accruing (2026)

 Liquid Staking Token Accounting: Rebasing vs Value-Accruing

-• An LST = a token received from a liquid-staking protocol representing staked underlying + accruing rewards, transferable.
+• A liquid staking token (LST) is received from a liquid-staking protocol, represents the staked underlying plus accruing rewards, and stays transferable.

-• The mechanic decides the accounting: rebasing = more units over time; value-accruing = stable units, rising value/exchange rate.
+• The mechanic decides the accounting: a rebasing LST gains more units over time; a value-accruing LST keeps units stable while its value or exchange rate rises.

-• The holder generally holds the LST, not the underlying directly → LST is typically the recognized asset; distinct-asset vs continuing-interest is a derecognition analysis.
+• The holder generally holds the LST, not the underlying directly, so the LST is typically the recognised asset; whether it is a distinct asset or a continuing interest is a derecognition analysis.

-• Reward recognition follows the reward-at-control principle but surfaces differently (units vs value) per the mechanic.
+• Reward recognition follows the reward-at-control principle but surfaces differently — as added units or as embedded value — depending on the mechanic.

-• Distinct from a liquid restaking token (LRT) (#144) — the LRT adds a restaking layer + extra slashing/risk.
+• An LST is distinct from a liquid restaking token (LRT), which adds a restaking layer and extra slashing and risk.

 What an LST is